mancrurod/Scrape-The-Verse/README.md

 ## 🚀 What is this?

-**Scrape The Verse** is a modular ETL pipeline built in Python to scrape and analyze:
+**Scrape The Verse** is a modular ETL + NLP pipeline built in Python to scrape and analyze:

 - 🎧 Spotify metadata (artists, albums, songs)
 - 📝 Genius lyrics (by album)
 - 🧠 Wikidata metadata (biographical and artistic traits)

-...with one literary mission:
+With one literary mission:
-Build a clean, analyzable dataset to explore **songwriting quality** through the lens of literary merit.
+**Build a clean, analyzable dataset to explore songwriting quality through the lens of literary merit.**

 ---

 ## 🧠 Project Status

-**Stable and modular** – The project is fully functional and organized as a clean ETL pipeline with plug-and-play components.
+**Stable and modular** — the project is fully functional and structured as a clear ETL pipeline with reusable components and database integration.

 ### ✅ Core Features

-- Spotify, Genius & Wikidata scrapers
+- Modular scrapers for Spotify, Genius, and Wikidata
-- Lyrics + metadata merging and transformation
+- Lyrics + metadata transformation and merging
+- Track-level NLP analysis:
+  - Flesch readability
+  - Sentiment (VADER)
-- Song-level stats: readability, sentiment, lexical density
+  - Lexical density
+  - Word/line/character counts
-- Album- and track-level word frequency tables (for word clouds!)
+- Word frequency tables for tracks and albums
-- PostgreSQL loader with relational schema
+- PostgreSQL loader with relational schema + data integrity
+- Robust dependency validation (`nltk`, `spaCy`, etc.)
+- Batch logging of missing or matched lyrics
-- Fully interactive CLI for each pipeline step
+- Fully interactive CLI for all pipeline stages
-- Batch processing & log tracking for errors or missing data
+- Clean, testable, documented and type-annotated Python code (SOLID-ready)

 ---